bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 the tag passes validation and can be added, or `false` if the tag fails validation (in which case it is not added to the array of tags).

+Tag validation occurs only for tags added via user input.
+Changes to the tags via the `v-model` are not validated.

+## Detecting new, invalid, and duplicate tags

+The event `new-tags` will be emitted whenever new tags are added, tags that do not pass validation, or duplicate tags are not added.
+The event handler will receive three arrays as it's aruments:

+- `validTags` (tags that were successfully added)
+- `invalidTags` (tags that did not pass validation)
+- `duplicateTags` (tags that were not added as they would be a duplicate of existing or validTags).

 ## Custom rending with default scoped slot

 If you fancy a different look and feel for the tags control, you can provide your own custom